YujiroTakahashi/uvReq-php/README.md

 # uvReq-php

-uvReq-php is a PHP bindings for libuv and cURL.
+uvReq-php is multi-thread connections by cURL.

 ## Requirements